-For SAs who are receiving Athletics Book Scholarships: Books are due back in good condition (i.e. a condition such that the books can be reissued, as determined by the Assistant Director of Athletics for Academics) by the end of Finals Week of the semester in which they were issued.
+Books are due back in good condition (i.e., a condition such that the books can be reissued, as determined by the Assistant Director of Athletics for Academics) by the end of Finals Week of the semester in which they were issued to you.
 If any books are not returned by the end of Finals Week or are not returned in good condition, your head coach will be informed within the next week.
-If the head coach's efforts to have a student-athlete return or replace the books no later than two weeks (17 days) from the end of the semester, your student account will be debited the replacement value of the books.
-(Once charges are placed on your student account, they will not be removed.)
+If the head coach's efforts to have you return or replace the books no later than two weeks from the end of the semester, your student account will be debited the replacement value of the books.